o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Further Settings

-You can have more fine-grained control over the sampling and capture mode in general if you click on the **"Cog" button** next to the play button.
+You can have more fine-grained control over the sampling and capture mode in general if you click on the **`Cog` button** next to the play button.
 Can be useful if you want to increase the autosampling frequency.

 ![Optick settings](/images/user-guide/profiling/optick/sampling.jpg)